Syedaaneesa/Auto-Rehab/README.md

 **Live Website:** [https://www.autorehabglobal.com/](https://www.autorehabglobal.com/)

-This custom WordPress website was developed for Auto Rehab Global, a respected leader in automotive repair and restoration.
-The goal was to create a sleek, high-performance platform that highlights their repair expertise, restoration work, and custom automotive craftsmanship.
+This custom WordPress website was built for Auto Rehab Global, a trusted name in automotive repair and restoration.
+The project focused on creating a sleek, high-performance platform that showcases their repair expertise, restoration services, and custom automotive craftsmanship.
 ---

 ## 🧩 Project Overview